RDAngelFish/New_vision_world/README.md

 ## Introduction
 ![Flow](images/Flow.JPG)

-* Kinect camera
+* Kinect for Xbox 360 (Kinect) camera

-to get RGB information
+  Kinect is created by MicoSoft and it has three lens.
+We use kinect to get real-time RGB information for each image.
+Before we driver kinect, we use Open Natural Interface(OpenNI) library to achieve our target.

 * OpenPose
 * USB-FTDI Driver